ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 In the future we may want to develop a full epics IOC for it and there is a possible Diamond IPC driver at  http://controls.diamond.ac.uk/downloads/support/OxInstCryojet/ currently there is an LvDCOM driver.

+# Communications

+The device should be talked to via serial at a baud rate of 57600.
+This is variable on the front panel, but **only while the device is in local mode.**

 ## Driver

 Currently the driver only measures and sets the following: